SCIFIHISTORY.NET

 "Nearly 40 years ago aliens crash-landed in the UK.
 They look like us, but are forced to live in a ghetto.
 Border control officer Lewis falls in love with one."

 As much as I enjoy vintage Science Fiction tales, the 2002 version of H.G.
-Wells' The Time Machine -- it premiered on this day back then, and it starred the usually reliable Guy Pearce and Orlando Jones -- was surprisingly uninspired.
+Wells' The Time Machine -- it premiered on this day back then (in Canada and the U.S.), and it starred the usually reliable Guy Pearce and Orlando Jones -- was surprisingly uninspired.
 To its credit, it tried to retain the spirit of the H.G.
 Wells novel, but I thought it mostly tepid.
 Here's hoping there will be another version in my lifetime that'll set the record straight.

 Certainly Alan Hale Jr. is well remembered as 'The Skipper Jonas Grumby' aboard both Gilligan's Island and its animated SciFi counterpart Gilligan's Island, but he also guested aboard Irwin Allen's Land of the Giants.
 Though he's no longer with us, Hale Jr. was born on this day in 1921.